-By its very nature, Rhinoplasty is one of the most personal of Plastic Surgical procedures.
+By its very nature, Rhinoplasty is one of the most personal of facial plastic surgery procedures.
 Many people define the way they look and reflect their ethnicity on their noses and any changes anticipated must be fully discussed pre-operatively.
 To do this the patient must have a firm and unwavering commitment to facial change as well as an honest and realistic expectation about the nose they wish to have.
 This may start with a look through today’s fashion magazines to see what the “beautiful people” look like.
-While it is rarely possible to recreate another’s nose, it does provide a starting point and does give the Plastic Surgeon a general idea of what the patient wants.
+While it is rarely possible to recreate another’s nose, it does provide a starting point and does give the plastic surgeon a general idea of what the patient wants.
 The process can then begin to alter the patient’s expectations to something nearer to reality.
 Every patient should expect to have a more attractive nose that also breathes well, but not every patient can have the perfect little turned-up nose seen in so many of our current movie actresses.
 Once the Plastic Surgeon gets a general idea of what the patient desires, then he/she can begin discussion of the details of the operation and what may or may not be possible.
 During this part of the consultation, drawing expected results on the pre-operative photos or utilizing computer imaging is essential.
 The only caveat regarding computer imaging is that it is always better if the operating surgeon does the imaging so that the imaged results are as close to realistic as possible.

 Explaining the details of the procedure is important as the possibility of complications is hidden in these details.
 For instance, describing a dorsal hump reduction should lead to the possibility of a small elevation at the bone-cartilage junction and in large reductions leads to a discussion of osteotomies and supra-tip problems.
 We usually perform a septoplasty as straightening the outside of the nose can incur septal deviations that cause breathing difficulties if no septoplasty is performed.
 Additionally, the sub-mucous resection of the septal cartilage can be replaced (banked) for possible future use or used to help define a nasal tip or to open an internal valve or straighten the cartilaginous dorsal septum.